felipeespitalher/adidas-challenge/documentation/PROPOSAL.md

 ## Query Service

-The last service is the Query Service and it's is responsible for search data at NEO4J.
+The last service is the Query Service and it's is responsible to materialize the data being searched in a requested manner, in our scenario the neo4j implements a graph database which makes the search algorithm preferable then other options such as RDBMS or Lucene queries.

 <img src="https://github.com/felipeespitalher/adidas-challenge/raw/master/documentation/images/query_service.png" width="350" height="250">